rajinders/nlog-targets-azureeventhub/README.md

 This package references NLog Version 3.2.0.0

 ## Azure ServiceBus SDK
-This package also has a dependency on 2.6.1
+This package also has a dependency on Azure ServieBus SDK 2.6.1